Bojnice: Landmarks

-The town is most known for the Bojnice Castle, first mentioned in 1113 and originally built as a wooden fort, it was over time built as a stone castle and in the 20th century in the Romantic style.
+The town is most known for the Bojnice Castle, first mentioned in 1113 and originally built as a wooden fort, it was over time built as a stone castle and in the 20th century, in the Romantic style.
 Today, it is a popular tourist attraction.
-The castle has appeared in many international films and a well-known international festival of spectres takes place there every year.
+The castle has appeared in many international films, and a well-known international festival of spectres takes place there every year.
 It is built on travertine rock with a natural cave.

 The Bojnice zoo was founded in 1955.
-In 2006 it had 355 different species and more than 1,800 animals.
+In 2006, it had 355 different species and more than 1,800 animals.

 Bojnice is also known for its spa.
-The therapeutic springs were mentioned in 1549 for the first time.
-Today they treat patients with disorders of the locomotor system, with rheumatic diseases, post traumatic conditions, conditions after orthopaedic disturbances of the spine of adolescents, neurological diseases and occupational diseases.
+The therapeutic springs were mentioned 1549 for the first time.
+Today they treat patients with disorders of the locomotor system, with rheumatic diseases, post-traumatic conditions, orthopaedic disturbances of the spine, neurological diseases and occupational diseases.